foxthefox/ioBroker.lifx/README.md

 ##Settings/Configuration:
 - no settings or configuration required, adapter automatically detects the lamps
+###metro widget unreachable status
-- small icon for unreachable status in metro-widget is the first object, the icon should be wifiColorRed.png and an left value of 6 should work fine
+- small icon for unreachable status in metro-widget is the first object of notification
+- object_id[0] is the indicator.unreachable
+- instead of presetting "true", "false" shall be written
+- the icon should be wifiColorRed.png
+- horizontal offset of 6 should work fine

 ##Visualization:
 - use lifx widgets